scchess/Qualimap/doc/command_line.rst

      -outdir <arg>                  output folder
      -outformat <arg>               output report format (PDF or HTML, default is HTML)
+     -p <arg>                       specify protocol to calculate correct strand reads (works only with -gff option, possible values are STRAND-SPECIFIC-FORWARD or
+                                    STRAND-SPECIFIC-REVERSE, default is
+                                    NON-STRAND-SPECIFIC)

 | The only required parameter is :guilabel:`bam` -- the input mapping file.
 | If :guilabel:`outdir` is not provided, it will be created automatically in the same folder where BAM file is located.